World Championship Wrestling: Bischoff and Russo collaboration

-In April 2000, WCW attempted to resolve its creative issues by asking Eric Bischoff to return but work alongside Vince Russo as a duo.
+In April 2000, WCW attempted to resolve its creative issues by asking Eric Bischoff to return but work alongside the returning Vince Russo as a duo.
 The pairing was not cohesive and frequently chafed over the direction of the company.
 Creatively, the year 2000 saw WCW attempt numerous publicity stunts to gain traction, such as making actor David Arquette (who then had no professional wrestling experience) the WCW World Heavyweight Champion.
 These moves only served to push traditional wrestling fans away from WCW.
 Events such as Goldberg forcing WCW World Heavyweight Champion Bret Hart into retirement following a botched move at Starrcade 1999, followed just days later by Goldberg very seriously injuring himself during an angle on Thunder, (Note: On the December 23, 1999, live episode of Thunder, WCW shot an angle in which Goldberg chased after members of the nWo backstage, who attempted to escape in a limousine.
 Goldberg proceeded to punch through the glass window of the limousine as an improvised part of the segment.
 The glass was real and as it shattered it cut Goldberg's arm deeply, severing an artery.
 After the segment, Goldberg was rushed to a local hospital and at one point his arm might have to be amputated.
 Eventually, the wound was closed with 40 stitches but it took 5 months for Goldberg to recover from the injury.) and Hollywood Hogan seemingly quitting the company live on PPV at Bash at the Beach 2000 only seemed to further a sense that the company was spiralling out of control.
 By July 2000 Bischoff had walked off the job.